How to Make Monthly Budget for your Family

 - Setting apart a certain amount every month as a retirement fund

 - Saving money for a vacation

 - Save money for house down payment

 - Setting up an emergency fund with savings up to 3 to 6 months of expenses

-You can either take the average of the last three months’ income or the minimum amount that you expect to make as you income each month.
+You can either take the average of the last three months’ income or the minimum amount that you expect to make as your income each month.

 Just like you recorded your income, now it’s time to jot down your expenses.

 At this step, you need to list your fixed monthly expenses only.
-These are the expenses that you absolutely pay on a month to month basis.
+These are the expenses that you absolutely pay on a month-to-month basis.
 It can be expenses like rent, mortgage payments, groceries, phone bills, car payments and so on.